Tanz0rz/haxe-fmod/README.md

 ## <a name="migrating"></a>Migrating From 1.x

-2.0 is a clean break: string sound IDs became typed `FmodSound` handles and bitmask polling callbacks became typed payload callbacks.
-See [MIGRATION.md](MIGRATION.md) for a complete 1.x to 2.0 mapping.
+Upgrading from 1.x (or the separate flixel-fmod library)?
+String sound IDs became typed `FmodSound` handles and bitmask polling callbacks became typed payload callbacks.
+See [MIGRATION.md](MIGRATION.md) for the complete mapping.

 ## <a name="selecting-an-fmod-engine-version"></a>Selecting an FMOD Engine Version